studiosi/OpenCVDeviceEnumerator/readme.md

 ## Contents

-The project contains the class itself (DeviceEnumerator.h and DeviceEnumerator.cpp) and also an example of how to use the class (CameraTestOpenCV.cpp)
+The project contains the class itself (DeviceEnumerator.h and DeviceEnumerator.cpp) and also an example of how to use the class (OpenCVDeviceEnumerator.cpp)

 ## License